Kimberly "Kimo" Shotz, LAc, WHCNP, RN

 Trigger-point/Muscle motor point.
 Uses for musculo-skeletal pain and restricted movement by stimulating the pesky muscle fibers directly.

 Kiiko Matsumoto Style.
-So simple yet oh so complex!
+So simple yet oh, so complex!
 Few gentle, painless needles and rice cone moxa.
 Searches the body for instant feedback on which specific areas need attention and how to effectively treat them.
 Does not require much discussion.
 Can have profound results.

 Mukaino M-Test: No needles.
 Another style from Japan that is gentle, simple, minimalistic yet impressively effective, in the Japanese tradition.